Chris022/php-template-engine/syntax.md

 # Syntax
 This sheet defines the supported syntax.
 The used syntax is based on: https://www.php.net/manual/en/language.control-structures.php

+For detailt syntax description see syntax.xhtml or syntax.ebnf

 ## HTML Elements
 All Normal HTML tags are supported